Google Pay (payment method): Consumer Device Cardholder Verification Method (CDCVM)

 In EMV-mode transactions, Google Pay supports the use of the Consumer Device Cardholder Verification Method (CDCVM) using biometrics, pattern, or the device's passcode.
 The use of CDCVM allows the device itself to provide verification for the transaction and may not require the cardholder to sign a receipt or enter their PIN.

 Security

-Payments for supported transit networks are able to skip verification, either via a payment card or transit card, though the phone screen needs to be on.
+Payments for supported transit networks are able to skip verification, either via a payment card or transit card.
 Unlike Apple Pay's Express Mode, this is not available when the battery is low.

-On Wear OS and Fitbit OS, this option is not available.
-All transactions on wearable devices must be authenticated by opening the Wallet app prior to tapping.
+On Fitbit OS, this option is not available.
+All transactions on Fitbit devices must be authenticated by opening the Wallet app prior to tapping.

-Since 2022, the functionality of adding NFC bank cards in Google Wallet requires devices to pass Play Integrity API checks.
+Since 2022, the functionality of adding cards to Google Pay requires devices to pass Play Integrity API checks.
 This implies having a device with locked bootloader and no rooting.